 Research shows that many children today are struggling to meet their daily-recommended targets for physical activity.
-We know that inactivity is a risk factor for a multitude of chronic diseases and many of the habits that shape our adult lives are set in childhood.
+We know that inactivity is a risk factor for a multitude of chronic diseases.
+Many of the habits that shape our adult lives are also set in childhood.
 Physical activity is important for a growing body as movement and weight bearing have a large impact on bone strength, muscle and tendon health.
-Here are some tips to make sure your child is staying as active as possible.
+Here are some tips to make sure your children stay active.

 Children who are very coordinated and excel in competition may find team sports both increase their self-esteem as well as keep them fit.
-For other children, being a part of a team can cause embarrassment and they may say they dislike exercise, when in fact what they dislike is feeling like a failure and letting down the team.
+For other children, being a part of a team can cause embarrassment.
+They may say they dislike exercise, while they actually dislike feeling like a failure and letting down the team.

 These children may prefer a sport where success measured by improving on their own performance, rather than being compared to other children.
 Surfing, yoga, martial arts, dancing or gymnastics may be activities that suit your child if competitive and team sports cause them to be discouraged.